verbb/formie/docs/developers/field.md

 `cityErrorMessage` | The error message for the City sub-field.
 `cityCollapsed` | Whether the City sub-field is collapsed in the control panel.
 `cityEnabled` | Whether the City sub-field is enabled in the control panel.
+`cityHidden` | Whether the City sub-field is hidden.
 `stateLabel` | The label for the State sub-field.
 `statePlaceholder` | The placeholder for the State sub-field.
 `stateDefaultValue` | The default value for the State sub-field.